avasalya/singleshot6Dpose/README.md

 This work is a modification of the original forked work to add other architectures and Knowledge Distillation.
 The architectures used to change the YOLOv2 of the original work was YOLO-LITE and Tiny-YOLO.
-The weights to YOLO-LITE can be downloaded [here](https://drive.google.com/drive/folders/1FsWjgrqzgwHlQCmApwvnUKOVS-bjatDZ?usp=sharing)
+The weights of the networks can be downloaded [here](https://drive.google.com/drive/folders/1FsWjgrqzgwHlQCmApwvnUKOVS-bjatDZ?usp=sharing).

 ### Introduction